Black Friday, One Missing Index, and 53 Minutes of Checkout Pain

 03Timeline

-6:40 AM - CREATE INDEX CONCURRENTLY deployed
+6:40 AM - CREATE INDEX CONCURRENTLY starts

 04The Resolution